-Pragma directive Description object_attribute Changes the definition of a variable or a function optimize Specifies the type and level of an optimization printf_args Verifies that a function with a printf-style format string is called with the correct arguments required Ensures that a symbol that is needed by another symbol is included in the linked output rtmodel Adds a runtime model attribute to the module scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments section Declares a section name to be used by intrinsic functions STDC CX_LIMITED_RANGE Specifies whether the compiler can use normal complex mathematical formulas or not STDC FENV_ACCESS Specifies whether your source code accesses the floating-point environment or not.
-STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. type_attribute Changes the declaration and definitions of a variable or function vector Specifies the vector of an interrupt or trap function weak Makes a definition a weak definition, or creates a weak alias for a function or a variable
+Pragma directive Description language Controls the IAR Systems language extensions. location Specifies the absolute address of a variable, or places groups of functions or variables in named sections. message Prints a message. object_attribute Adds object attributes to the declaration or definition of a variable or function. optimize Specifies the type and level of an optimization. printf_args Verifies that a function with a printf-style format string is called with the correct arguments. public_equ Defines a public assembler label and gives it a value. required Ensures that a symbol that is needed by another symbol is included in the linked output. rtmodel Adds a runtime model attribute to the module. scanf_args Verifies that a function with a scanf-style format string is called with the correct arguments. section Declares a section name to be used by intrinsic functions. segment This directive is an alias for #pragma section.
+STDC CX_LIMITED_RANGE Specifies whether the compiler can use normal complex mathematical formulas or not.
+STDC FENV_ACCESS Specifies whether your source code accesses the floating-point environment or not.
+STDC FP_CONTRACT Specifies whether the compiler is allowed to contract floating-point expressions or not. type_attribute Adds type attributes to a declaration or to definitions. vector Specifies the vector of an interrupt or trap function. weak Makes a definition a weak definition, or creates a weak alias for a function or a variable.